ShawnBaek/Table/README.md

 The table is a helper function to print the table.
 You can print the table bypassing the Any data!
 [e.g., 1d array, 2d array, and dictionary]

-It inspired by javascript console.table.
+It inspired by `javascript` `console.table`.
 I'm sure if you practice coding interviews, it helps you a lot.
 You don't need to struggle for checking results using a build-in print function!

 ## Usage
 The table is only supported SPM (Swift Package Management)